 In contrast to holding United States Treasury securities, all Fed lending carries some credit risk and exposes the Fed, and ultimately taxpayers, to potentially costly and controversial disputes regarding credit allocation.
-It is important to understand that this is true even though the Fed protects itself with good collateral.
+This is true even though the Fed protects itself with good collateral.
 For instance, if Fed credit finances the exit of uninsured depositors or creditors of an institution that fails subsequently, then the Fed would strip that failed institution of collateral that would be available otherwise to cover the cost of deposit insurance or other government guarantees.